taeckyung/LoLMaster/README.md

 # LoLMaster

-LoLMaster is a tool to collect rank game data from League of Legends.
+LoLMaster is a wrapper for Riot API.

 ## Requirements